mohammadFeiz/aio-input/README.md

 - `html` (jsx/html): The HTML content of the point. default is spinner value number.

 - ### labels prop
-The labels prop is an object with the following properties:
+The labels prop is an array object with the following properties:

-- `step` (number): The step size for displaying labels on the slider track.
+- `step` (number): The step size for displaying labels on the spinner.
-- `list` (array of numbers): The exact values for displaying labels on the slider track.
+- `list` (array of numbers): The exact values for displaying labels on the spinner.
 - `dynamic` (boolean): Determines whether labels should be updated in each render.
-Setting dynamic to true may cause performance issues, especially with a large number of labels.
-By default, dynamic is set to false.
+Setting dynamic to true may cause performance issues, especially with a large number of labels. **default is false**.

-- ### label prop
+- `zIndex` (number): z-index css property of labels set. **default is 0**.
-The label prop is a function that takes the current value of the slider as a parameter and returns an object with properties to customize the appearance and content of labels:
+- `setting` (function): setting property is a function that takes the current value of the slider and details object as parameter and returns an object with properties to customize the appearance and content of labels:

-- `size` (number): The font size of the label as percentage of spinner size prop. default is 15.
-- `offset` (number): The distance of the label from the center of the spinner. default value is 60.
+  - `offset` (number): The distance of the label from the center of the spinner by percentage related to size of spinner. **default is 60** .(0 is on center and 50 is on edge of spinner).
-- `color` (string): color string to apply to the label. default is '#333'.
   - `html` (React element | string): The HTML content of the label.
 It can be a React element or a string.
 If it's a React element, it will be rendered as is.
 If it's a string, it will be displayed as plain text.
-- `attrs` (object): An object containing custom HTML attributes to apply to the label.
-- `fixAngle` (boolean): fix label content angle. default is true
+  - `fixAngle` (boolean): fix label content angle. **default is false**

 - ### ranges prop
 Each range in the ranges prop is defined by an array containing two elements: